by Owen Burt

-It was originally done by mistake as a group of plumbers used dye in order to discover sources of illegal pollution, however the city saw it as a fitting tribute to Ireland’s favourite holiday.
+It was originally done by mistake as a group of plumbers used dye to discover sources of illegal pollution.
+However, the city saw it as a fitting tribute to Ireland’s favourite holiday.

 Bonus St Patricks Fact: Former First Lady, Michelle Obama, once requested that the fountains outside the White House were also dyed green.

 The St Patrick’s Day Parade in New York has been running since 1762 and is the oldest and largest St Patrick’s Parade in the world.

 Heading up Fifth Avenue from East 44th Street, the parade contains around 150,000 people, and approximately 2 million come out to watch.

 If you want to know the history of more of Ireland’s traditional holidays, you can find out all there is to know about Halloween in Ireland.

 Learn about the holiday’s origins and how to protect yourself from the paranormal ghouls and spectres.

 Impress your friends with these St Patrick’s facts during a break in one of these self-catering Irish cottages.

 I joined Sykes in 2017, and my job is to help give useful information and advice to existing or potential holiday let owners.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!